 These didn’t change my life like I hoped they would.
 I’ve seen recipes swirling around on the internet, so I was really excited to try it out.

 The cheese did get a little tight as the potatoes sat, but it wasn’t an unpleasant texture.

 Reading ahead, I saw no need to use a food mill.
 There’s plenty of mixing in the following step, so I used a potato masher instead.
 This worked out fine.
 The potatoes were completely smooth by the end of step 3.
 Maybe even by the end of a few minutes of mashing in step 2, actually.

 I had a potato mixture with dozens of small lumps of cheese curd from the first addition of cheese and curds.
 Hoping the lumps would melt into the potatoes with more stirring, I added the remaining cheese and curds.
-After a total of 20+ minutes I moved them to an electric burner set to 3 or low heat.
+After a total of 20+ minutes, I moved them to an electric burner set to 3 or low heat.
 I assumed the concern would be with burning on the bottom of the pan but this was not a problem for me.

 Four diners tried the potatoes, loved them, and at least three went back for seconds—a bit unusual with this group.
-Afterwards about half of the potatoes were left, so my serving recommendation is keeping the potatoes on super low heat during the meal worked fine.
+We ate only about half the potatoes, so my serving recommendation is keeping the potatoes on super low heat during the meal worked fine.
 The texture didn’t degrade at all over the 30- to 40-minute meal.

 Addendum: as leftovers, the potatoes were fabulous in lunches for the next 4 days.
 A large scoopful of potatoes, a few tablespoons of cream and/or another sauce, a few bite-size pieces of leftover meat, and whatever else struck my fancy from the refrigerator (olives, previously cooked vegetables), all into a pot, heat in the oven until steaming, and enjoy a rustic lunch better than you are likely to find at any nearby restaurant.